dabapps/create-webpack-config/README.md

 This will contain all of our base TypeScript config.

+By default `allowJs` is set to `false`.
+If your project contains Javascript you should set this to `true`.

+You may enable type checking on Javascript files by setting `checkJs` to `true`.
+This can be useful if migrating a Javascript project to TypeScript.

 `allowSyntheticDefaultImports` and `esModuleInterop` allow us to import modules that don't have default exports as if they did, in TypeScript, so that we can be consistent across Javascript and TypeScript projects.
 E.g. `import React from 'react';` as opposed to `import * as React from 'react';`

-You may enable type checking on Javascript files by setting `checkJs` to `true`.
-This can be useful if migrating a Javascript project to TypeScript.

 `tsconfig.json`
 ```json